Blendify/blender-manual/blender_docs/manual/render/blender_render/textures/types/environment.rst

    Environment maps are created from the perspective of a specified object.
    The location of this object will determine how 'correct' the reflection looks, though different locations are needed for different reflecting surfaces.
-   Usually, an Empty is used as this object.
+   Usually, an Empty is used as this object:

    - For planar reflections, the object should be in a location mirrored from the camera, on the other side of the plane of reflection (see Examples).